Helping with this project

 • do NOT reduce images

-• PLEASE do NOT embed images in emails; send as attachments
+• PLEASE, P:LEASE, PLEASE do NOT embed images in emails

-• PLEASE do NOT send images as PDFs, Excel, or Word files
+• PLEASE do NOT embed images in PDFs, Excel, or Word files (they decrease quality)

 • take certificates out of holders